Jdubedition/docker-polyglot-world/README.md

 docker run -d -it -v ~/docker-polyglot-world:/docker-polyglot-world --name docker-polyglot-world-deno denoland/deno:1.28.1 /docker-polyglot-world/utilities/use-omz.sh
 ```

+IMPORTANT! - After attaching to container:  Open the VS Code command palette with Ctrl+Shift+P, and run the Deno: Initialize Workspace Configuration command.

 ### Crystal

 #### With OMZ and selecting name of the container